GwenaelGabard/Guidelines/README.md

 - [ ] in case material is reproduced from other publications (e.g. tables, figures), permission has been obtained for use of copyrighted material from other sources and source is acknowledged.

-# Advanced guidelines for typesetting documents using LaTeX
+# Guidelines for typesetting documents using LaTeX

 ## Equations